testcontainers/testcontainers-java/docs/features/image_name_substitution.md

 You can implement a custom image name substitutor by:

 * subclassing `org.testcontainers.utility.ImageNameSubstitutor`
-* making sure that Testcontainers can find your custom implementation by creating a service loader file. **Do not miss this step!**
+* configuring Testcontainers to use your custom implementation

 The following is an example image substitutor implementation: